-You can now have your cake and eat it thanks to the connoisseur at Caz’s Kitchen, Crosby Coffee, Cakehole and more.
-We, however, love this vegan carrot cake topped with pistachios.
+You can now have your cake and eat it thanks to the connoisseur at Caz’s Kitchen, Crosby Coffee, Cakehole, The Nakery and more.
+The doughnuts from Wild Loaf are also brilliant.
+We, however, love these cake jars from The Nakery.
 It goes frighteningly well with a coffee.
 Everyone walks into a place with cake happy as they know they’re about to devour a big fat slice of happiness and now vegans can join the brigade.

 DINING OUT DOESN’T MEAN MISSING OUT

 Liverpool is in the midst of a foodie revolution and as our offering expands, so does the one for all you lovely vegans.
-Places like HOST have an entire vegan menu, The Bagelry is very vegan and we’d also recommend popping into Evil Eye Burrito, The Old Hardware Shop, Cow & Co Cafe, Our Kitchen, Maray, Yuet Ben, Etsu, Lunya and The Egg.
+Places like Down The Hatch, The Caledonia and more are near enough 100% vegan, The Bagelry is very vegan and we’d also recommend popping into Evil Eye Burrito, The Old Hardware Shop, Craft Taproom, Maray, Yuet Ben, Hafla Hafla, Etsu, Lunya and The Egg.
 As you can see from the line-up, we’re talking about some of the best haunts in the city so you’re know you’re in for a good meal.

 Over-Indulge at Liverpool’s First Street Food Market

-Baltic Market is Liverpool’s first street food market and opened up just a few weeks ago.
+Baltic Market is Liverpool’s first street food market that opened up in 2017.
 Based in Cains Brewery, thousands and thousands of foodies have headed down for a night of fun in the name of local.
 The fact it is our venue holds no bearing on this message but we’re insanely vegan friendly.
-Eight pop-up restaurants and near enough all have a vegan friendly option.
+Lots of different stalls and near enough all have a vegan friendly option.
 From wood-fired pizzas to loaded sweet potato fries – we don’t blame you for drooling or visiting us twice in the same day.
-Our opening hours are Thursday and Friday 5-11pm and Saturday and Sunday 11am-11pm.
 More here.

 GRAB A VEGAN AFTERNOON TEA